breezenz16-prog/breeze-clock-app/README.md

 - ↩️ Undo timesheet approval
 - ⬇️ Download Timesheet CSV for Xero
 - 12-hour AM/PM time format

+## 📢 Staff Messaging
+- Admin can send a message to all staff or one specific staff member
+- Messages appear as a banner on staff portal at login
+- Blue banner for all-staff messages, green for personal messages
+- Staff dismiss messages with ✕ once read
+- Admin can see all sent messages with timestamp and dismissed count
+- Admin can delete any message anytime

 ## 👤 Employee Profiles
 - 🎂 Birthday field (optional) — shown on employee card